 Setting the Direction

 It’s a Monday morning and the Beacon Climbing Centre is almost empty.
 Empty, but not quiet.
 The torque ratchet clicks loudly on Zoë’s electric driver.
 She cups a large volume in one arm and screws it on to the wall with another.
 She repeats the process over and over; select a hold, place the ladder, climb it, attach the hold to the wall, climb down, step back.
+Sometimes holds are swapped, rotated or shuffled closer to each other or further away.
+The setter climbs the route a thousand times over during a few minutes; mostly in her mind.
+Occasionally she mimes out the moves subconsciously as she stands back.
+Visualising every hand and foot placement, every interim movement from start to top out.

 “I love the creative side of route setting.
 There’s this bank of moves that you can create; from delicate and balance-y to powerful and dynamic.
 And as a setter you are trying to guide the climber into a certain move.
 You are giving them a route-map, teeing them up with just enough clues to make the next move, but not just offering up the answer.
 It’s kind of like a game of chess; but in some ways, it’s one that as a setter you hope to lose.
 You want the climber to climb the route or problem but to have been challenged and have learned along the way.